Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Examples of opportunities of LCE actuators and sensors embedding intellingence into the built environment

 In many areas of the world, buildings are a major contributor to greenhouse gases through their massive energy requirements.
 While the structural aspect of a building is typically a one-time cost (i.e., concrete is poured once), the ongoing regulation that balances the variation of nature with the human expectation of consistency is a major challenge.
 Simply put, we spend an incredible amount of energy making buildings warm when nature is cold, light when it is dark, and dark when it is too light.

 Here we consider application scenarios for LCEs where they assist buildings to provide a consistent environment for the occupants, with minimum energy requirements--by actuating fully autonomously in response to the natural environmental variations.
 This means that we often need to work with a rather low $T_c$ in order to reach actuation without artificial heating.
 A weakness of LCEs operating at low $T_c$ is the slow relaxation, arising from the time needed to cool down below $T_c$ if this is near room temperature.
-Fortunately, compared to applications in robotics, the low speeds of change in the scenarios considered here are more forgiving in this respect, rendering this weakness acceptable.
+Fortunately, compared to applications in robotics, the low speeds of change in the scenarios considered here are more forgiving in this respect, as traditional methods such as gratings~\cite{ZAKIRULLIN2022109258} are static, rendering this weakness acceptable.